ipspace/blog/content/posts/2022/12/quick-look-aws-srd.md

 * Is this a new idea?
 Of course not.
 We've used reliable frame transport for ages on media that were too noisy (or drop-prone) for TCP, starting with X.25 and analog modems using V.42 error correction and continuing with radio networks.
 * Do you need a DPU to implement something like ENA Express?
 Absolutely not; you could implement it in the virtual switch like GRE, VXLAN, or GENEVE.
 It's just the question of which CPU cycles you like to burn.
 * Could someone else do something similar?
 Of course, but it would require a focus on customer performance, a deep understanding of transport protocols, and engineering prowess.
 Charging the customers for services they consume also helps to focus your thinking.
 Is it fair to expect any of that from a company that needed years to add LACP to its virtual switch?

 Want to know more about networking in AWS?
 Watch the [Amazon Web Services Networking](https://www.ipspace.net/Amazon_Web_Services_Networking) webinar ;)

+## Revision History

+2023-01-26
+: One of my readers politely pointed out that ENA Express reorders incoming SRD packets if needed.
+Fixed the relevant bits in the blog post.